-The two regions of the world with most shared species (North East and Central Atlantic) present quite different management scenarios.
-For the North East Atlantic, fisheries are managed by the European Union and quotas allocated by species and regulatory area, with some of them (e.g. Iceland and Norway) potentially having good fisheries management [@Melnychuk:2017gh].
-In the other hand, fisheries along the west coast of Africa need to be improved, with countries like Nigeria where stock status, management, and enforcement is lacking [@Melnychuk:2017gh].
-Ironically, this region has long been exploited by foreign European fleets with questionable fishing rights systems [@Mills:2004dj] and even some illegal activities [@Belhabib:2015bl].
-Thus, just having joint management plans for shared stocks between neighbors will not be enough to achieve the sustainable goal 14, Life Below Water of SDGs [@].
+The two regions of the world that share the most species (the North East and Central Atlantic) have developed quite different approaches to managing shared stocks.
+In the North East Atlantic, fisheries are managed by the European Union and quotas allocated by species and regulatory area, with some of them (e.g., Iceland and Norway) characterized as having good fisheries management [@Melnychuk:2017gh].
+On the other hand, fisheries along the west coast of Africa could benefit from improvements [@Melnychuk:2017gh].
+Ironically, this region has long been exploited by foreign fleets, including European, sometimes illegally [@Belhabib:2015bl], with questionable fishing rights systems [@Mills:2004dj], and unfair fisheries agreements [@Kaczynski & Fluharty 2002].
+Thus, having joint management plans for shared stocks between neighbors will not be enough to achieve sustainable goal 14, Life Below Water [@].
 Countries need to work together towards a more equitable system of global fishing rights, combat illegal fishing both within their EEZs and outside them, and address global threats such as climate change and overfishing.

 Empirical analysis suggest that cooperation will have better outcomes for shared fisheries management.
-Examples vary between regions and species including Mexico and the United States over Pacific anchovies [@CisnerosMontemayor:2020kv], Norway and Russia over Atlantic cod (Gadus morhua) [@Diekert:2010gp], and between Namibia and South Africa over hake (Merluccius spp) [@Sumaila:2003vw].
-However, few evidence exists today regarding the true efficiency of transboundary fisheries plans.
-Indeed, there are some successful bilateral management plans for species such as Pacific Halibut between Canada and the US as well [@REference] and multilateral treaties like the Pacific Nauru Agreement that manages 30% of global skipjack tuna in the South Pacific Islands [@Aqorau:2018bh].
-However, the effectiveness of Regional Fisheries Management Organizations, responsible for managing high migratory stocks in areas beyond national jurisdiction, has been previously questioned [@CullisSuzuki:2010fi].
+Examples include Mexico and the United States over Pacific anchovies [@CisnerosMontemayor:2020kv], Norway and Russia over Atlantic cod (Gadus morhua) [@Diekert:2010gp], and Namibia and South Africa over hake (Merluccius spp) [@Sumaila:2003vw].
+However, there is little evidence regarding the efficacy of implementation of existing transboundary fisheries management plans.
+Notable successful examples include bilateral fisheries management plans for Pacific Halibut between Canada and the US [@Reference] and the Nauru Agreement, a subregional agreement focused on tuna across 8 countries in the South Pacific, and including the world’s largest sustainable skipjack tuna purse seine fishery [@Aqorau:2018bh].
+However, the effectiveness of Regional Fisheries Management Organizations, responsible for managing highly migratory stocks and thus shared species, has been questioned [@CullisSuzuki:2010fi], especially with regards to bycatch and discards [Gilman et al 2014].
 Countries that are today harvesting species at rates less than 50% of the historical maximum catch (Category C) should be paying extra care in these species (Fig. 2).
 While these catch trends do not reflect stock status [@@Branch:2011br], they could reassemble fisheries that are over exploited or collapsed [@Kleisner:2011wn].
 The rebuilding of a transboundary species could be strongly impacted by uncoordinated efforts of countries harvesting the same species but with different objectives [@Ref].